 Terms used in this article

-Catalog: A Catalog is a staging target that behaves as a logical partition of the gateway and the Developer Portal.
+Catalog: A staging target that behaves as a logical partition of the gateway and the Developer Portal.
 The URL for API calls and the Developer Portal are specific to a particular Catalog.
 In a typical configuration, an API provider organization uses a development Catalog to test APIs under development and a production Catalog to host APIs that are ready for full use.
 A common approach is to have a development cloud with a development Catalog, a few test Catalogs, and a production cloud with a dedicated test Catalog.

 Prerequisites